muratk3n/thirdwave/en/tweets/2019/week37.md

 But averaging / combining the views of multiple policymakers who know about policy .. hmm that could work.
 I have an idea - I'll call it the *frickin parliament*, where multiple policymakers come together and contribute to policymaking..
 Would that work?

-I am freestyling here.

 "Can't we use the same idea for policy, like millions making policy?"